Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/nfc/writing.md

 - An NTAG `.nfc` file on the SD card under `/mnt/ghostesp/nfc/` created from a previous scan or copied manually.
 - NTAG21x or Ultralight tag compatible with the captured image size (NTAG213/215/216 page counts).
-- A PN532 enabled build with a connected PN532 module.
+- A PN532 or Chameleon Ultra enabled build with a connected PN532 module or Chameleon Ultra.

 ## Steps